Advertisement

 Money

-Free and cheap things to do with children this February half term
+Free and cheap things to do with kids over the summer holidays

-Check out these free things to do with kids this February half term – there are lots of options out there for your family
+Check out these free things to do with kids over the summer holidays - there are lots of options out there for your family

-School is out, which means parents are plotting how to keep the kids entertained for a week.
-Luckily, there are plenty of free and cheap activities for kids this February half term to keep the whole family happy.
+School’s out, which means parents are plotting how to keep the kids entertained for the next six weeks.
+Luckily, there are plenty of free and cheap activities for kids over the summer holidays to keep the whole family happy.

-Whether your child is fanatical about dinosaurs, a soon-to-be artistic genius or obsessed with animals that still walk the earth, there is bound to be something they will love on this list.
+Whether your child is fanatical about dinosaurs, a soon-to-be artistic genius or obsessed with animals, there is bound to be something they will love on this list.
 And the best news of all: every single one of them will barely make a dent in your bank account.

 If you have to work and can’t take your kids out for the day, the options for online adventures and games days might just be perfect for your kids.